Seeking A Separation Agreement When Divorce Is Not An Option

-Separation agreements can be entered into when the parties wish to separate yet not divorce.
-This may happen for a variety of reasons, such as health insurance benefits, military benefits, religious reasons, and numerous other reasons.
-Regardless of the reason, it is imperative that you consult with an experience family law attorney before entering into or signing a separation agreement, as they are legally binding on the parties and enforceable as a contract.
+Separation agreements can be entered into when parties wish to separate yet not divorce.
+This may happen for a variety of reasons, such as health insurance benefits, military benefits, religious reasons or numerous other reasons.
+Regardless of the reason, it is imperative that you consult with an experienced family law attorney before entering into or signing a separation agreement, as it is legally binding on the parties and enforceable as a contract.

 It is important to understand that a separation agreement will not allow either of the parties to remarry someone else until and unless there is an actual divorce of the parties at a later time.

 If you are looking for help with your separation agreement, contact me today.
 I can help you create an agreement that protects your best interests that you can count on.
 Schedule your initial consultation by calling 210-570-9977 or by sending me an email.